Blog

 The Case for Outsourcing

 Traditional payment processes do not lend themselves to the unique demands of the tax payment process.
-But automated solutions can facilitate transactions, provide insight into payments and enable individuals to more effectively oversee the entire payment process.
+Automated solutions can facilitate transactions, provide insight into payments and enable individuals to more effectively oversee the entire payment process.
 Companies that invest in automation are taking a step toward systemizing their tax management and minimizing overhead costs.

 The benefits of automating tax payments include:

 • No more keeping track of jurisdictional compliance.
-When it comes to paying taxes, keeping track of which jurisdictions to pay, and how much to pay them, is only part of the problem.
+When it comes to paying taxes, keeping track of which jurisdictions to pay and how much to pay them is only part of the problem.
 You’ve also got to keep track of how each jurisdiction accepts payments and returns.
-Keeping up with hundreds or thousands of taxing jurisdictions, and how to remit payments to each one, is a huge undertaking.
+Keeping up with hundreds or thousands of taxing jurisdictions and how to remit payments to each one is a huge undertaking.
 Automating your tax payments with a payment processor shifts this work off your shoulders.

 • The ability to focus on your organization’s strong suits.
 When businesses can remain compliant with tax regulations and debts without having to devote a burdensome amount of time, money and resources to the process, they have a greater ability to focus on their core competencies.

 While taxes are an inevitable cost of doing business, the burden of paying them can be mitigated with an effective, automated solution from an experienced payment processor.
+For organizations that manage complex property tax obligations, this should also include reviewing payment processes, business personal property records, audit exposure and opportunities to improve tax management controls.

 About Anybill